CallumJHays/spatialmath-rospy/README.md

 Intergration library between [`rospy`](http://wiki.ros.org/rospy) and [`spatialmath-python`](https://pypi.org/project/spatialmath-python/).
 Currently this lib just contains conversion functionality.
 Expect the conversion modules to work in any ROS1 version.
-Tested only on ROS1 Noetic due to difficulties with the CI config.

 ## Install